SD-Cart JR is a PCjr cartridge which makes it possible to use MMC (or compatible) memory cards under DOS.

 the card without restarting is supported.
 The driver detects removed or replaced cards and lets DOS know about it.

-If you already have a hard drive, possibly jrIDE
+If you already have a hard drive, possibly jrIDE, or do not

-wish to boot on a card (reqirement 3), the sdcard.txt device driver is all you need.
+wish to boot on a card (requirement 3), the sdcard.sys device driver is all you need.

 System booted on an 64MB MMC card